awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_enable-disable.md

 ## Disabling a policy type<a name="disable-policy-type"></a>

 If you no longer want to use a certain policy type in your organization, you can disable that type to prevent its accidental use\.
-You can disable a policy type from only the organization's master account\.
+You can disable a policy type from only the organization's management account\.

 **Important**
 When you disable a policy type, all policies of the specified type are automatically detached from all entities in the organization root\.
 The policies are ***not*** deleted\.